 Helping a grieving person tip 3: Provide ongoing support

 Grieving continues long after the funeral is over and the cards and flowers have stopped.
 The length of the grieving process varies from person to person.
 But in general, grief lasts much longer than most people expect.
 Your bereaved friend or family member may need your support for months or even years.

-Continue your support over the long haul.
+- Continue your support over the long haul.
 Stay in touch with the grieving person, periodically checking in, dropping by, or sending letters or cards.
-Your support is more valuable than ever once the funeral is over, the other mourners are gone, and the initial shock of the loss has worn off.
+Once the funeral is over and the other mourners are gone, and the initial shock of the loss has worn off, your support is more valuable than ever.

 Helping a grieving person tip 4: Watch for warning signs